akierig/libtech_nerd_bingo/README.md

 *Waaayyyy over the top*

-The paper nerd bingo was composed on a Mnemosyne N194A B5 Notebook.
-The pen was Kaweco Perkeo fountain pen with a medium nib and Graf von Faber-Castell Colbalt Blue ink.
+Nerd Bingo was originally composed on a Mnemosyne N194A B5 Notebook.
+The pen was a Kaweco Perkeo fountain pen with a medium nib and Graf von Faber-Castell Colbalt Blue ink.

 ## Copyright, licensing.
 Library Tech Nerd Bingo is copyright 2019 Andrew Kierig, Sarah Nguyen, Mary Bakija, Genevive Miliken, Shawn Jones, and Martin Klein.